oryanhach/product-preview-card-component/README.md

 ## Overview

 This project is a Product Preview Card Component designed to hone frontend skills through Frontend Mentor challenges.
+It was created by following Kevin Powell's tutorial.